nikpau/mmgdynamics/README.md

 ### Calibrate custom vessel

 In order to calibrate a vessel that is not present in the `calibrated_vessels.py` file, you can define a minimal dict with basic information about the vessel and use `calibrate()` to make it usable in the `step()` function.
 Several empirical formulas will be used to estimate the relevant hydrodynamic derivatives for your vessel and return back a dict which can be used as an input to the `step()` function.
+> Disclaimer: The quality of the empirical estimations for hydrodynamic derivatives vary greatly for different ships.
+Please consider comprehensive testing before using a custom vessel.

 #### Calibration process: